rjones-lf/iroha/docs/source/guides/deployment.rst

 |               | used by peer to sign the blocks                                 |
 +---------------+-----------------------------------------------------------------+

 ..
-Attention:: You have to specify `--overwrite_genesis` to overwrite existing transactions.
+Attention:: You have to specify `--overwrite_ledger` to overwrite existing transactions.
 If flag is not specified and transactions exist the daemon will not start and exit.

 An example of shell command, running Iroha daemon is